alephium/www/src/content/blog/2023-10-09_Blockflow-Alliance-DAO-grant-request-approved-242e1b2734a4/index.md

 description: 'The Blockflow Alliance, the first ever DAO for community development on Alephium, has recently been created.
 Its main contributors and…'
 ---

-The Blockflow Alliance, the first ever DAO for community development on Alephium, has recently been created.
-Its main contributors and…

----

 ### **Blockflow Alliance DAO grant request approved**

 <figure id="59df" class="graf graf--figure graf-after--h3">